Harry Hill: Podcasts

+Hill launched his first podcast Noise in 2020.
+Running for 12 episodes, it featured ambient recordings and no guests or dialogue.
+His next podcast Are We There Yet featured celebrity guests and several regular segments and a weekly expert.
+Renamed The Harry Hill Show, the podcast relaunched visually in January 2026.

 Recognition

 Hill (right) performing at The Queen's Birthday Party with Ed Balls (left) and Frank Skinner (centre).

 In 2003, The Observer listed Hill as one of the fifty funniest acts in British comedy.
 In 2005, in a poll to find The Comedian's Comedian, he was voted amongst the Top 50 comedy acts ever by fellow comedians and comedy insiders.
-In 2007, Hill was voted #5 on Channel 4's hundred greatest stand ups.
+In 2007, Hill was voted number five on Channel 4's hundred greatest stand ups.
 On 13 December 2006, Hill won two Highland Spring British Comedy Awards, over the favourites Ant and Dec, which Hill made light of in his acceptance speeches.

 In 2008, he won two BAFTAs, and another in 2009 for Best Entertainment Performance.
 In 2009, he won two British Comedy Awards, making it his sixth award.
 He also won again in 2011, but was unable to be there and sent Wagbo to collect it on his behalf.
-He was also nominated for 3 other awards, including the People's Choice Award, which was won by Miranda Hart.
+He was also nominated for three other awards, including the People's Choice Award, which was won by Miranda Hart.

 On 17 July 2014, Hill was awarded an honorary Doctorate of Arts by the University of Kent, in recognition of his contribution to television and the arts.